-Something that Jill and I love about the Arizona Boardwalk is that there is so much to do in such a small area.
+Jill and I love that the Arizona Boardwalk has so much to do in such a small and intimate area.
 This includes a bunch of other attractions that you will love here.
 Being that there are so many attractions, you might want to check out the combinations tickets so you save a little cash at the same.

 Something that Aram and I love when we go to the Boardwalk is that we can spend all day going to all the exhibits and shops.
 Of course, since there is so much to do, we get hungry but don't want to leave the area.
 So, thankfully, the Arizona Boardwalk has pretty much anything you desire depending the day.
 These include: